NDari/gocrunch/README.md

 ```go
 func Equal(m, n [][]float64) bool
 ```
-Equals checks if two 2D slices have the same shape and the same entries in each row and column.
+Equal checks if two 2D slices have the same shape and the same entries in each row and column.
 If either the shape or the entries of the arguments are different, `false` is returned.
 Otherwise, the return value is `true`.